vinoaj/databricks-resources/fortnightly-updates/tmp.md

 Hi team!
 I just wanted to share some of the interesting resources/articles that have come from Databricks in the last couple of weeks:

-## 🎓 Training & Education

-- [Enroll in our New Expert-Led Large Language Models (LLMs) Courses on edX](https://www.databricks.com/blog/enroll-our-new-expert-led-large-language-models-llms-courses-edx) starting Jun 8!
-Master Large Language Models with expert guidance, hands-on learning, and insights from industry pioneers.
-Explore cutting-edge techniques like prompt engineering, embeddings, vector databases, and model tuning.
-Learn from luminaries like [Stanford Professor & Databricks Co-Founder Matei Zaharia](https://cs.stanford.edu/people/matei/) and the creators of Dolly.
-Access free course materials to audit and elevate your LLM expertise.
-Consistent with our goal of keeping things open, course materials are **free** for anyone to audit. **[Enroll today](https://www.edx.org/professional-certificate/databricks-large-language-models)**

-## User Experience

-- [Test out the new navigation UI](https://www.databricks.com/blog/find-what-you-seek-new-navigation-ui) and give us your feedback.
-The unified navigation bar has been a great time-saver, allowing me to switch between screens in fewer clicks

 ## 🧠 ML & AI

 - New Solution Accelerator!
 [Enhancing Product Search with LLMs]() This example utilises [Wayfair's annotation dataset (WANDS)](https://www.aboutwayfair.com/careers/tech-blog/wayfair-releases-wands-the-largest-and-richest-publicly-available-dataset-for-e-commerce-product-search-relevance) to fine-tune a `SentenceTransformer('all-MiniLM-L12-v2')` model, generate and store embeddings in a vector store (Chroma), register the model and embeddings in MLflow registry, and finally deploy the model for serving ([accompanying blog post](https://www.databricks.com/blog/enhancing-product-search-large-language-models-llms.html))